 The Soul Food Pod

-The Soul Food Pod is the first soul food podcast about Southern soul food, providing recipes for success in the kitchen.
-The show is hosted by Shaunda Necole, podcaster, cookbook author, and food & lifestyle blogger, making life easier + more soulful, one recipe at a time.
+The show is hosted by Shaunda Necole, cookbook author and food & lifestyle blogger, making life easier + more soulful, one recipe at a time.

 Join the conversation about how accessible and approachable classic Southern soul food recipes can be.
 Shaunda will show you how iconic recipes are now easy enough for anyone to make – and everyone to love!

-Where To Subscribe: Apple Podcasts | Spotify | Stitcher | Amazon Music
+Apple Podcasts | Spotify | Pandora | Amazon Music

 In Episode 1: